FIN-036: Signatory Authority for Executing University ContractsDate: 05/24/2012 Status: Final

 All contracts must be signed in the name of “The Rector and Visitors of the University of Virginia” by an authorized signatory.
 The signatories authorized by the Board of Visitors are: (i) the President; and (ii) the Executive Vice President and Chief Operating Officer.
 The EVP & COO is responsible for the delegation of additional signatory authority.
 In order to expedite the review and processing of contracts, limited authority to sign certain contracts has been delegated in writing to designated administrative officers.
 These authorized signatories must coordinate with the appropriate offices to ensure that proper legal, risk management, and operational reviews are conducted as needed.

-The EVP & COO has delegated the signatory authority to the following academic and Medical Center units with specific limitations:
+The EVP & COO has delegated the signatory authority to the specific individual(S) within the following academic and Medical Center units with specific limitations: